nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/mds.rst

    :local:
    :depth: 2

-The Bluetooth® LE GATT Memfault Diagnostic Service is a custom service that forwards diagnostic data collected by firmware through a Bluetooth gateway.
+The Bluetooth® Low Energy (LE) GATT Memfault Diagnostic Service is a custom service that forwards diagnostic data collected by firmware through a Bluetooth gateway.
 The diagnostic data is collected by the `Memfault SDK`_ integrated with the |NCS|.

 To get started with Memfault integration in |NCS|, see :ref:`ug_memfault`.